-To prepare the burger base: Place the sweet potato and peppers in a wide pan with the paprika and cumin.
+- To prepare the Southwestern Sweet Potato Black Bean Burger base: Place the sweet potato and peppers in a wide pan with the paprika and cumin.
 Cover and cook over medium heat.
 Cook until spices are toasted and aromatic, about 2-4 minutes.
 Be careful not to burn the potato.

-To shape and bake your burgers: Line a large baking sheet pan with either parchment paper or a non-stick Silpat.
+- To shape and bake your Southwestern Sweet Potato Black Bean Burgers: Line a large baking sheet pan with either parchment paper or a non-stick Silpat.
 Scoop about 1/2 cup for each burger and place on the lined pan.

 Serving size: 1/6 of a recipe (1 burger, without avocado).

 - Total Fat 0.76g 1%

 - Cholesterol 0mg 0%